 Let $G=(V,E)$ be a connected graph on $n$ vertices and $k \in \mathbb{N}$ be a parameter.
 In this section we describe an algorithm that takes $G$ and $k$ as an input, and in time polynomial in the size of $G$ either solves \pIST, or produces a reduced graph $G_R$ on at most $3k$ vertices and an integer $k' \leq k$, such that $G$ has a spanning tree with at least $k$ internal vertices if and only if $G_R$ has a spanning tree with at least $k'$ internal vertices.
 In other words, we show that \pIST has a $3k$-vertex kernel.

 The algorithm is based on the following combinatorial lemma, which is interesting on its own.
-For two disjoint sets $X,Y \subseteq V$, we denote by $B(X,Y)$ the bipartite graph obtained from $G[X\cup Y]$ by removing all edges with both endpoints in $X$ or $Y$.
+For two disjoint sets $X,Y \subseteq V$, we denote by $B(X,Y)$ the bipartite graph obtained from $G[X\cup Y]$ by removing all edges with both endpoints in $X$ and all edges with both endpoints in $Y$.

 \begin{lemma} If $n\ge 3$, and $I$ is an independent set of $G$ of cardinality at least $2n/3$, then there are nonempty subsets $S\subseteq V\setminus I$ and $L \subseteq I$ such that \begin{itemize} \item[(i)] $N(L)=S$, and \item[(ii)] $B(S,L)$ has a spanning tree such that all vertices of $S$ and $|S|-1$ vertices of $L$ are internal. \end{itemize} Moreover, given a graph on at least $3$ vertices and an independent set of cardinality at least $2n/3$, such subsets can be found in time polynomial in the size of $G$. \end{lemma} The proof of Lemma~\ref{lemma:combinatorial} is postponed to Section~\ref{sec:proofoflemma}.
 Now we give the description of the kernelization algorithm and use Lemma~\ref{lemma:combinatorial} to prove its correctness.
 The algorithm consists of the following reduction rules.